AndyCYao/MR-Racer/Readme.md

 UI Popup is shown displaying the number of checkpoint reached during the last game.
 Proceeds to __CountdownState__ state once the user press the Trigger button.

 ### Obstacles
-Since collecting checkpoints gets boring soon, there are obstacles to increase the increase the stake of the game.
+Since collecting checkpoints can get boring, there are obstacles to increase the stake of the game.
 Current obstacles implemented include:

 #### Checkpoint
 <img src = "documentation/checkpoint.png" width=350 alignment="center">
 ##### Position spawning
 Checkpoint is spawn randomly on the scanned environment using `CustomRaycasting.RaycastOnScene()`.
-Due to the limited amount of space a typical environment scan is, only one checkpoint is spawned at a time. `Checkpoint` object has a trigger `Collider` to detect the player. `OnTriggerEnter`, chekpoint behavior script throws an event that alert `CheckpointManager` which then process and relocate the checkpoint to the new assigned position.
+Due to the limited amount of space for a typical environment scan, only one checkpoint is spawned at a time. `Checkpoint` object has a trigger `Collider` to detect the player. `OnTriggerEnter`, chekpoint behavior script throws an event that alert `CheckpointManager` which then process and relocate the checkpoint to the new assigned position.

 ##### Time extension
-Player can prolong their game time by reaching the assigned checkpoint as soon as possible.
+Player can extend their game time by reaching the assigned checkpoint before the countdown.
 The time awarded is based on the distance between the current and previous checkpoints.
 This is not completely balanced and can be edited in `Game.TimeAllowanceSettings`

 Files related to checkpoint is in `Asset/TeamXR/Checkpoint`

 #### Tornado
 <img src = "documentation/Tornado.png" width=350 alignment="center">